-6.1.
+8.1.
 Stock Option Grants

-The Company calculates the fair value of the options granted applying the Black-Scholes option pricing model.
+The Company calculates the fair value of options granted by applying the Black-Scholes option pricing model.
 Expected volatility is based on the Company's own historical share price volatility.
 The Company's share price data can be traced back to April 2, 2007, and the Company believes that this set of data is sufficient to determine expected volatility as input for the Black-Scholes option pricing model.